-APR, Fees & Penalties for the Bed Bath & Beyond Mastercard
+APR, Fees, and Penalties for the Bed Bath & Beyond Mastercard

 Like the previous retailers we’ve listed, Gap offers customers two credit cards: GapCard and Gap Visa.
 Shoppers can upgrade to Silver status on either card, but more on that in a second.

-Perks of the GapCard & Gap Visa Card
+Perks of the GapCard and Gap Visa Card

 When you’re accepted for the GapCard or Gap Visa, you get a 20% off your first purchase and free shipping.